50 College Freshman Tips I Wish I Knew Before My First Year

 37. Spend time outside

 Nature improves mood and focus.
+Simple walk outside can reduce cortisol 20%.
 Small environmental changes impact our nervous system.
-So I would highly recommend going outside in nature.

 38. Keep perspective during bad weeks

-Limit toxic environments and draining people.
-Emotional exhaustion can affect academic performance.
+You have probably heard the term “energy vampire”.
+Limit toxic environments and energy vampires such as draining group chats, gossip circles, constant party pushers.
+Emotional exhaustion can affect your academic performance.

 40. Journaling helps process stress

-Writing clarifies thoughts.
-I started journaling during my semester break, and it is one of the things I did that I am so grateful for, as it helped me with my mental health and thoughts.
+Writing helps you clear your thoughts.
+I started journaling during my semester break, and it is one of the things I did as, it helped me with my mental health.

 Campus Resources Most Freshmen Ignore